rickslayer/pessl-task/README.md

 2.  **User manually call payloads and create parameters**

-    - I created an endpoint where it is possible to call one payload at a time and see the result of the converted payload
+    - I created an endpoint where it is possible to call one payload at once
+    - Endpoint: **`pessl.localhost:8001/api/payload`**

     - To access the frontend **`http://pessl.localhost:8001/front`**
     <p align="center">
     <img src="https://res.cloudinary.com/prra/image/upload/v1599240933/inicio_sini7s.gif">

-    - Endpoint: **`pessl.localhost:8001/api/payload`**
     </p>
+     **`When you change the e-mail, I get info from Cache to fill all parameters automatically`**

    - Behind the code:
     ```php
     app/public/front/index.html
     ```
-    **`When you change the e-mail, I get info from Cache to fill all parameters automatically`**

 2.  **Command to call payloads**

     ```shell
     php artisan cron:checkPayloadCommand
     ```

 3.  **API**

     - Api to get payloads **`pessl.localhost:8001/api/payload`**